audibleblink/secblog/content/posts/Accidentally Graphing DLL Hijacks in All Electron Apps/index.md

 ![](2.png)

-> Failure: My logic for not creating duplicate was flawed
+> Fail log: My logic for not creating duplicates was flawed

 What are some other queries we can run, knowing how our data all fits together?
 - Show me all DLLs with a FORWARD